kubernetes-client/java/kubernetes/docs/V1StatefulSetStatus.md

 # V1StatefulSetStatus

+StatefulSetStatus represents the current state of a StatefulSet.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **collisionCount** | **Integer** | collisionCount is the count of hash collisions for the StatefulSet.
 The StatefulSet controller uses this field as a collision avoidance mechanism when it needs to create the name for the newest ControllerRevision. |  [optional]